 The Russian government said that the major military exercise, formally known as Zapad 2017, involved 12,700 soldiers, 680 vehicles and roughly 70 planes or helicopters.
-However, western governments attested that there was, in fact, many more troops engaged — 100,000 by some estimates.
+However western governments attested that there were, in fact, many more troops engaged — 100,000 by some estimates.
 According to an OSCE agreement, a military exercise involving 13,000 or more troops must be monitored by foreign inspectors.
-Needless to say, Russia ignored this rule.
+Needless to say, Russia appeared to ignore this rule.

 Considering the magnitude of the exercise, the misleading troop numbers and the country’s aggressive and plainly unlawful actions in Ukraine, it is understandable why Zapad 2017 caused some alarm.
-But, this doesn’t mean Russia is gearing up for war.
+But this doesn’t mean Russia is gearing up for war.
 As Simon Saradzhyan, from the Russia Matters Project at Harvard Kennedy School, points out, the necessary conditions that would spur Russia to initiate conflict aren’t there.
 Also, the military exercise, while significant, is part of an annual strategic exercise.
-It’s also not the largest to occur in the past few years.
+It’s also not the largest to occur in recent years.